feature-driven-architecture/spec/README.md

 # Feature Driven Architecture

-Feature Driven Architecture (FDA) is a structural framework that helps organize the codebase for visual interfaces in a way that lets you keep a constant velocity while the amount of Features is growing.
+Feature Driven Architecture (FDA) is a structural framework that helps organize the codebase for visual interfaces in a way that helps you keep a constant velocity while the amount of Features is growing.

 ## Rationale